bird-house/birdhouse-docs/docs/source/dev_guide.rst

        self.status.set('the process is doing something : %s '  % dt.now(),10)
        result = 42
-       logger.info('found the answer of life') except Exception as e:
+       logger.info('found the answer of life')
+   except:
        msg = 'This failed but is obligatory for the output.
-The process stops now, because: %s ' % e logger.error(msg)
+The process stops now!' logger.error(msg)
        raise Exception(msg)